 It’s unfortunate, but some drivers aren’t concerned with the safety of others.
 Instead, they may take risks, like driving under the influence of alcohol.
 Unfortunately, that means that you may have been in a serious car accident because they were especially negligent.

 Now, they’re facing criminal charges, which leaves you asking, “Can I sue after being hit by a drunk driver?”
 If you’re not sure where you stand on your South Carolina injury claim, you may need a lawyer’s guidance to act now.
 They can guide you through the details of your claim and help you recover after you’re injured by a drunk driver.
+You can also call 888.HAWK.LAW or reach us through our contact page to speak to a dui accident lawyer.

 Typically, you’re not just facing a normal civil lawsuit.
 Instead, the drunk driver was likely arrested and is now facing criminal charges.
 However, those criminal charges don’t do anything to cover your losses, even if they driver is found guilty.